 We were buried therefore with him through baptism unto death: that like as Christ was raised from the dead through the glory of the Father, so we also might walk in newness of life.
 Rom 6:3-4ASV

-These verses give the meaning of baptism as being analogous to Christ dying and being resurrected.
-From church to church the words ring out, “as you go down into the water you die with Christ, as you come out of the water you are raised with him.”
+These verses give the meaning of baptism as analogous to Christ’s dying and resurrection.
+From church to church, the words ring out, “as you go down into the water you die with Christ, as you come out of the water you are raised with him.”
 While the words may be paraphrased from church to church, the explanation is nevertheless the same.
-Water baptism proponents explained that when you are immersed in the water it is symbolic of being in the tomb with the dead Christ.
-They further teach that coming up out of the water is a symbol representing our being raised with Christ.
+Water baptism proponents explained that when you are immersed in water, it symbolizes being in the tomb with the dead Christ.
+They further teach that coming up out of the water symbolizes our being raised with Christ.
 There are no verses that specifically say that you must be immersed in water to be baptized.
-Baptism by immersion is water is taught using the example of Jesus as well as some aspects of the derivation of the word “baptism,” which comes from the word “bapto.”
+Baptism by immersion in water is taught using the example of Jesus, as well as some aspects of the derivation of the word “baptism,” which comes from the word “bapto.”
 “Bapto” means to dip.

-Once these verses are explained the rest of the doctrine about baptism the particular church would teach would be given sketchy treatment.
-But there are other verses that I found the commonly used.
+Once these verses are explained, the rest of the doctrine on baptism that the particular church would teach would often receive sketchy treatment.
+But I also found other commonly used verses.
 For example:

 that aforetime were disobedient, when the longsuffering of God waited in the days of Noah, while the ark was a preparing, wherein few, that is, eight souls, were saved through water: